borg286/sevtech2/README.md

 ### Things to look out for

 * If you see an Enderman you should absolutely try to kill him.
 If you can you should make a Luck 3 totem pole as well.
 Ender pearls are important.
+Endermen will only drop ender dusts.
+You can smelt these in the melter and cast them to ender pearls using the pan cast.

 ## Tinkers Construct